tokenwastaken/UNIX_SOCKET/README.md

 # UNIX_SOCKET

-This is a UNIX Socket application which lets the server socket and client socket message each other.
+This is a UNIX Socket application which lets the server socket and client socket under the same host message each other.

 Open the two shells simultaneously and run the files.